 Let’s gather a clear understanding of both and learn how they differ from each other-

-IFSC Code
+IFSC Code | MICR Code |

-It used to ease electronic money transfer between the banks in India.
+It used to ease electronic money transfer between the banks in India. | MICR code initiated to make cheque processing simpler and faster. |

-IFSC Code is an 11-digit alpha-numeric code
+IFSC Code is an 11-digit alpha-numeric code | MICR is a 9-digit code |

-The first three digits represent the city code where the bank branch located.
+The first four characters state the name of the bank. | The first three digits represent the city code where the bank branch located. |

-Last three digits shows the bank branch code.
+Last 6 digits represent the bank location | Last three digits shows the bank branch code. |

 Every bank in India has its own policy about third-party fund transfer.
 But, the method of third-party fund transfer remains more or less the same for every bank, except they presented a bit.